-- immediate variable remuneration is paid: - 50% in the form of instruments (units of the basket representing AIFs and UCITS) vesting immediately at the time of the 1 April 2021 allotment but subject to an 8-month lock-up period after which the units are delivered in cash (December 2024), - the remainder in cash in March 2024. - the deferred variable remuneration is paid subject to a condition of the employees' presence in the Group at the end of the relevant period: - 50% in the form of instruments (units of the basket representing AIFs and UCITS) vesting gradually (one third on 1 April 2025, one third on 1 April 2026 and one third on 1 April 2027) and subject to a 12-month lock-up period after which the units are delivered in cash (i.e. in April
+- immediate variable remuneration is paid: - 50% in the form of instruments (units of the basket representing AIFs and UCITS) vesting immediately at the time of the 1 April 2025 allotment but subject to an 8-month lock-up period after which the units are delivered in cash (December 2025), - the remainder in cash in March 2025. - the deferred variable remuneration is paid subject to a condition of the employees' presence in the Group at the end of the relevant period: - 50% in the form of instruments (units of the basket representing AIFs and UCITS) vesting gradually (one third on 1 April 2026, one third on 1 April 2027 and one third on 1 April 2028) and subject to a 12-month lock-up period after which the units are delivered in cash (i.e. in April of the following year for each respective tranche), the remainder:

-- of the following year for each respective tranche), - the remainder: - wholly or partly in cash, with one-third paid in March 2025, one-third in March 2026 and one-third in March 2027, - for certain risk-takers, wholly or partly in the form of rights to acquire participation certificates in the Group's Swiss holding company (the Group Employee Share Plan), vesting gradually (onethird in July 2025, one-third in July 2026 and onethird in July 2027) and subject to a 1-year lock-up period, after which the participation certificates will be assignable for a limited period.
-In no event can this Employee Share Plan substitute for the aforementioned instrument.
+- wholly or partly in the form of rights to acquire participation certificates in the Group's Swiss holding company (the Group Employee Share Plan), vesting gradually (one-third in July 2026, one-third in July 2027 and one-third in July 2028) and subject to a 1-year lock-up period, after which the participation certificates will be assignable for a limited period.
+In no event can this Employee Share Plan substitute for the aforementioned instrument. - wholly or partly in cash, with one-third paid in March 2026, one-third in March 2027 and one-third in March 2028,

-It should be noted that the indexation of units of the basket representing AIFs and UCITS started on 1 January 2024, three months before the initial grant.
+It should be noted that the indexation of units of the basket representing AIFs and UCITS started on 1 January 2025, three months before the initial grant.

-Edmond de Rothschild Private Equity (France) applies the principle of proportionality within the meaning of the AIFM Directive.
-It applies the same variable remuneration threshold as the Bank and Edmond de Rothschild Asset Management, i.e. €200,000.
-It should be noted that "carried interest" plans exist within Edmond de Rothschild Private Equity.
+Edmond de Rothschild Private Equity (France) and Edmond de Rothschild REIM in the real-estate sector apply the principle of proportionality within the meaning of the AIMFD.
+They apply the same variable remuneration threshold as the Bank and Edmond de Rothschild Asset Management, i.e. €200,000.
+It should be noted that incentive plans exist within Edmond de Rothschild Private Equity.
 Both companies have received approval from the AMF.